nprapps/nprapps.github.com/_posts/2013-05-20-user-generated-svg.markdown

 ### The challenge

-For NPR's ongoing series ["The Changing Lives of Women"](http://www.npr.org/series/177622347/the-changing-lives-of-women), we decided to build a platform that would allow women to share advice gleaned from their experience in the workforce.
+For NPR's ongoing series ["The Changing Lives of Women"](http://www.npr.org/series/177622347/the-changing-lives-of-women), we wanted to ask women to share advice gleaned from their experience in the workforce.
 We've done a few user-generated content projects using Tumblr as a backend, most notably [Cook Your Cupboard](http://cookyourcupboard.tumblr.com), so we knew we wanted to reuse that infrastructure.
-However, we also knew that we couldn't just accept photo submissions for this project.
-The opportunity for trolls to disrupt this project was very high and beyond that we wanted to structure the contributions to encourage users toward a very specific ask:
+Tumblr provides a very natural format for displaying images as well as baked in tools for sharing and content management.
+For Cook your Cupboard we had users submit photos, but for this project we couldn't think of a photo to ask our users to take that would say something meaningful about their workplace experience.
+So, with the help of our friends at Morning Edition, we arrived at the idea of a sign generator and our question:

-"What’s your note to self – a piece of advice that’s helped you at work?"
+*"What’s your note to self – a piece of advice that’s helped you at work?"*

-With that in mind we sketched up a user interface that gave users some ability to customize their submission--font, color--but also guaranteed us a certain amount of visual and thematic consistency.
+With that in mind we sketched up a user interface that gave users some ability to customize their submission&mdash;font, color&mdash;but also guaranteed us a certain amount of visual and thematic consistency.

 <img src="/img/posts/she-works-editor.png" />

 ### Making images online

 The traditional way of generating images in the borwser is to use Flash, which is what sites like [quickmeme](http://www.quickmeme.com/make/caption/#id=190021979&name=Insanity+puppy&topic=Cute) do.
 We certainly weren't going to do that.
-This app needed to work across platforms and on mobile devices.
+All of our apps must work across all major browsers and on mobile devices.
 My initial instinct said we could solve this problem with [the HTML5 Canvas element](http://en.wikipedia.org/wiki/Canvas_element).
 Some folks already use Canvas for [resizing images on mobile devices before uploading them](https://github.com/gokercebeci/canvasResize), so it seemed like a natural fit.
 However, in addition to saving the images to Tumblr, we also wanted to generate a very high-resolution version for printing.
 Generating this on the client would have made for large file sizes at upload time, a deal-breaker for mobile devices.
 Scaling it up on the server would have lead to poor quality for printing, torpedoing one of our primary use-cases.

 After some deliberation I stumbled upon the idea of using [Raphael.js](http://raphaeljs.com/) to generate [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) in the browser.
 SVG stands for Scalable Vector Graphics, an image format typically used for icons, logos and other graphics that need to be rendered at a variety of sizes.
 SVG, like HTML, is based on XML and in [modern browsers](http://caniuse.com/svg) you can embed SVG content directly into your HTML.
 This also means that you can use standard DOM manipulation tools to modify SVG elements directly in the browser.
 (And also style them dynamically, as you can see in our recent [Arrested Development visualization](http://apps.npr.org/arrested-development/))